estnltk/estnltk/docs/tutorials/text.rst

      'start': 4,
      'text': ','}

-Clause indices and annotations can be explicitly tagged with method :py:meth:`~estnltk.text.Text.compute_clause_annotations`.
+Clause indices and annotations can be explicitly tagged with method :py:meth:`~estnltk.text.Text.tag_clause_annotations`.

 Property :py:attr:`~estnltk.text.Text.clause_texts` can be used to see the full clauses themselves::